 You could read pages and pages of this site, or get a much faster start with our online course Let’s Be More Alive — Intro to ProxThink online course.
-You'll get a big-picture overview, new approaches and next steps, putting you, people you know and others on the road to being move alive.
-Includes an introduction to the ideas and concepts and an orientation to the website.
-Enroll at proxthink.thinkific.com.
+You'll get a big-picture overview, new approaches and next steps, putting you, people you know and others on the road to being more alive.
+Learn more and sign up at proxthink.thinkific.com.

 Related Patterns As a group of related patterns, ProxPatterns (PPs) are valuable in relationship with each other.
 If one ProxPattern doesn't apply in a situation, another one probably does.
 Further, they often work together and play off each other to create some synergy.

 If a particular ProxPatterndoes not apply to your situation, others probably do.
 To find a new ProxPattern that relates, try the questions below.
 After you try them, circle back to the questions above to see how the new ProxPattern relates to other PPs.

 • Consider a ProxPattern which seems like it might help.
 How does it apply?